OldRacingCars.com

 6. March 712M [18?]
 (Ernesto "Tino" Brambilla): New to Ernesto "Tino" Brambilla, and run for him by Scuderia Ala d'Oro in F2 in 1971.
 Retained for 1972, when it was first fitted with a Ferrari Dino V6 engine, and later with 1800cc Novamotor BDAs.
 Retained again for 1973, when it was in Beta livery and fitted with a Schnitzer BMW engine.
 Subsequent history unknown, but Fabio Montani told Philippe Demeyer that he believes it went to a "Diepoltz" in Switzerland.

 7. Brabham BT38 [12] (Henri Pescarolo): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
-Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
+It was retained by John Amm until 1994 and then sold to Dickon Daggitt who had the car restored by Peanuts Fouche in Cape Town.
+After the restoration, it was sold to Thomas Koch some time around 1997-1999, and exported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.

 8. March 712M [5] (James Hunt): New to Mike Beuttler, and raced in F2 in 1971 entered by Clarke Mordaunt Racing with Alistair Guthrie.
 This must be the ex-Beuttler 712M acquired by Hesketh Racing, and raced by James Hunt at the Rothmans 50,000, and then in the remainder of the F2 season.
 Sold by Hesketh to Ray Mallock, and updated by March to 73B specification for Mallock to race in British Formula Atlantic in 1973.
 The car was later rebuilt on the 73B tub that had been used as a bodywork buck.
 Via A.W.
 Brown Racing to Arthur Collier 1974 for Irish Formula Atlantic, then to Patrick Woods mid-season.
 Borrowed by Patsy McGarrity for the Boxing Day race at Mondello Park at the end of 1974.
 The car was later said to have returned to the UK via AW "Monkey" Brown, then moved through the trade to Roger Andreason, who sold it to his friend Charles Richards to be used in Monoposto in 1978.
 From there, it moved towards historic racing, but leading to some confusion as the car by now had a 73B tub and 73B bodywork.
 Its life in historic racing requires further confirmation.